nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## 6. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous *ComputingConnection* home folder.

 **Q**: What does the compatibility field represent?<br>
 **A**: Compatibility field as the name suggests records down how compatible you think you are with the contact of interest.
 This information can be used in a versatile way.
 A common use case is to filter by compatibility when one is looking for a suitable partner for a project.